Can Police Track You Through Your Cellphone Without A Warrant?

 Supreme Court: Warrant Needed For GPS Tracking

-So the Carpenter case argued on Wednesday is just the latest battle in what promises to be a long technological and legal war.
+So the Carpenter case is just the latest battle in what promises to be a long technological and legal war.

 Later this term, the justices will hear another case testing whether an email provider, in this case Microsoft, must comply with a search warrant and turn over email that is stored outside the country.